You Can .GIF Using GIMP - It's Easy!

 I turn to GIMP for everything I want to create.
 I can make .jpg, .png and .gif files (.gif are animated files) with it.
 I've created animations, sent them to my phone, then sent them to friends in a text message.
 I've made holiday greetings, Valentine greetings, and phone emoticons!
 All with this free program.

-I may be making GIMP sound awesome, and it is, but I didn't feel that way at first.
+I may be making GIMP sound awesome, and it is, so I am!
+I didn't feel that way about GIMP at first.
 There are so many options in the program that it can be extremely confusing.
 My very first frustration with GIMP, I clearly remember, was drawing a straight line!
 Yep, it's true.
 I could not figure out how to just draw a simple straight line!
 I had to ask one of my kids how.
-Yeah, mom can't draw a line.
-I still hear that one from them occasionally.
+It turns out it was pretty simple.
+To this day I still hear my kids teasing me, "Guess what?
+Mom can't draw a straight line.".
+That's behind me now,:).
+Now I can create all kinds of wild stuff with GIMP!
+There's all kinds of tutorials out there to help you with the simple, to complex GIMP options.

-Hubpages brings my two favs together for me; writing content and creating stuff with GIMP.
+Hubpages brings my joy of GIMP together with my joy of writing; My two favorite activities in one place!
 Everything I post on my hubs is created through GIMP.
 I play with the .gif file creation option a lot.
 I create it on my computer with GIMP, then I upload my .gif to my Youtube account, then I copy the code and paste it in a hubpages video capsule.
-It's very rewarding to post your own creation, and it actually looks good!
+Sometimes I'll upload a short .gif directly onto Hubpages with a photo capsule like I did for this article.
+It's very rewarding to post your own creation, when it actually looks good!

 Does creating .gif objects sound like something you would be interested in?
 Follow along and I'll show you how to get it done!

-There's a lot to be written for creating a .gif, but don't let the length of this hub deter you.
+There's a lot to be written about how to create a .gif file like the one above, but don't let the length of this hub deter you.
 Many of the steps are minor, and repeated.
 Minor as in open a file, make it whatever by whatever size and click enter.
 Stuff like that.

 Let's get started.
-I will assume you have GIMP downloaded already.
-If not, I'll wait here while you go download it.
-There's a link in the first paragraph if you like.
+If you haven't downloaded the GIMP program I'll wait here while you go get it now.
+And don't worry, it really is free, full features and everything....FREE!
+There's a link to the GIMP download in the first paragraph if you need it.
 I'll meet you back here once you have it installed. :)

 Open New And LayersClick thumbnail to view full-size